iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Reuse

-Another benefit of functional programming is the reuse[^8] of logic.
+In functional programming the focus on the reuse[^8] of logic is a very important concept.
 Reusing functions avoids writing code from scratch and adheres to the DRY principle[^23].

 ### Before